harshit23897/Buoyancy/README.md

 # Buoyancy
-This is a simple javascript application which shows how buoyancy works.
-This is created with three.js javascript library with PIE library.
+This is a javascript application which shows how buoyancy works.
+This is built using PIE Library on top of three.js library.

 ## Getting Started
 1. Clone this repository.